workingDog/StixToNeo4j/README.md

 Note that the Neo4j import tool is for the initial setup of a database, not for adding new nodes and relations to an existing database.

-Similar tools in this repo providing for the creation and update of existing databases are:
+A better tool in this repo that provides for the creation and update of existing databases is [StixToNeoDB](https://github.com/workingDog/StixToNeoDB).

-1) [StixToNeoDB](https://github.com/workingDog/StixToNeoDB) using Neo4j Java API

-2) [StixNeoLoader](https://github.com/workingDog/StixNeoLoader) using Neo4j Cypher statements execution

 ### References

 1) [Neo4j](https://neo4j.com/)